SyneRBI/SIRF-SuperBuild/INSTALL.md

  5. Start the CCPPETMR VM (or switch to it) and open a terminal and type

          mkdir ~/MyLaptop
-         sudo mount -t vboxsf -o rw,uid=1000,gid=1000 MyLaptop ~/MyLaptop
+         sudo mount -t vboxsf -o rw,uid=1002,gid=1002 MyLaptop ~/MyLaptop The '1002's in the above refer to the user and group ids of the user.
+These are not always 1000 - to check, at the command line, type the command `id`.
  You will have to type the last command whenever you reboot your VM, or you could make this permanent by pasting the above command to /etc/rc.local before "exit 0" (non-trivial because of admin permissions).

-The '1000's in the above refer to the user and group ids of the user.
-These are not always 1000 - to check, at the command line, type the command `id`.
+If you want you can unmount the folder by typing

+        sudo umount -t vboxsf MyLaptop

 ## Using VM as a Gadgetron server